-The goal of the HS Physical Education program is to provide students with the knowledge, skills and confidence to enhance the well-being of themselves and others.
-Students are required to complete Physical Education I in Grade 9 and one other semester course in Grade 10, 11 or 12 to fulfill the physical education graduation requirement.
+The goal of the HS physical education program is to provide students with the knowledge, skills and confidence to enhance the well-being of themselves and others.
+Students are required to complete Well-being in Grade 9 and one other semester course in Grade 10, 11 or 12 to fulfill the physical education graduation requirement.

 Grade 9; 1 credit; full year pass/fail

 Grade 9 Well-being is the first year of a two-year sequence focused on student well-being.
 The course is structured around the newly adopted ASL K-12 well-being framework.
 Students spend approximately half their time engaged in physical activity and the other half in classroom-based experiences involving health education and well-being practices, such as meditation.
 Information literacy and digital well-being are delved into, including work utilizing real-world scenarios.
 The course is taught by multiple teachers who have expertise in the different areas.
 The course is offered on a pass/fail basis and students are expected to fully engage in their learning.

 Grades 10-12; ½ credit; semester I or II

 This semester course provides students with a range of non-traditional activities, which complement and build on those experienced in Grade 9 PE.
 Students continue to develop their collaborative skills, and participants have the opportunity to challenge themselves by taking on a peer leadership role.
 Students are encouraged to critique the role of sport in society and consider how we can seek to address inequality.
 Students are assisted to further develop their motor skills.
 Assessment is based on the three areas covered by the ASL Physical Education Standards: movement, understanding, and social and emotional behaviors.